Dasharo/docs/docs/transparent-validation/muxpi/theory-of-operations.md

   voltage generator must be set to desired value and activated.
 Command "uart 3300" must be sent to Cortex-M0, where 3300 is desired voltage given in millivolts.
 The voltage range is from 0 to 5000mv.
-Pins `Vloc` an `VCC` must be connected eachother.
+Pins `Vloc` an `VCC` must be connected each other.
 Typical jumper is a perfect connector for this purpose. `Vloc` may be also used to power up additional converter RS232C.
 For example if converter to RS232C (+/-12v) must be used then it may be powered from `Vloc` pin.